jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 It was just a regular Saturday.
 My husband "went to Builder’s Warehouse", a pretty standard outing for young home owners on a Saturday morning.
 When he came home, he asked me if it was okay if we spent a little extra money that month and subsequently presented me with a big blue dog collar and leash.
 There may have been tears.

-That afternoon we went to a dog shelter in the Northern Suburbs of Cape Town, [Bella’s Guardian Angles](https://www.facebook.com/bellasguardianangels/), where we met a little guy now, not so little and known as Wilco.
-Two years later and I’m still waiting for my heart to stop expanding.
+That afternoon we went to a dog shelter in the Northern Suburbs of Cape Town, [Bella’s Guardian Angles](https://www.facebook.com/bellasguardianangels/), where we met a very anxious little guy now, who's not so little and known as Wilco.
+Two and a half years later and I’m still waiting for my heart to stop expanding.

 [photo]

 The date was 5 August 2017.
-Little did we know that two months later, my husband would be interviewing for a position within his consulting firm at their office in Limerick, Ireland and 6 months later I would be boarding a plane, watching as they load our BFG into said plane.
+Little did we know that two months later, my husband would be interviewing for a two year assignment within his consulting firm at their office in Limerick (Ireland) and 6 months later, I would be boarding a plane.
+Watching as they load our BFG into said plane.

-Getting Wilco to Ireland was definitely one of the most costly and stressful aspects of our move and I regularly get questions about the process, so I’ve decided to document it here.
+Getting Wilco to Ireland was definitely one of the most costly and stressful aspects of our move and I regularly get questions about the process.
+That's why I’ve decided to document it here.

 Our two year contract is coming to an end soon (April 2020) and since my husband has Dutch citizenship and I work remotely, we’ll be moving to Amsterdam for another two year assignment before, most likely, heading home 🇿🇦

-Before I jump in, it's important to state that this is not my day job and that rules, regulations and politics (read Brexit) change regulary and differ dependent on your specific circumstances, so it's really important to do the research and verify everything stated below.
+<i>Before I jump in, it's important to state that this is not my day job and that rules, regulations and politics (read Brexit) change regularly and differ dependent on your specific circumstances, so it's really important to do the research and verify everything stated below.
 We flew from Cape Town to Dublin and our dog was about 22kg at the time.
-Your route and the size of your dog will affect the cost of travel.
+Your route and the size of your dog will affect the cost of travel.</i>

 ## First things first: visit your veterinarian